rgerber/QlikLineExtension/README.md

 For more Information you can also look at https://www.qlikblog.ch/94-line-widget-ersatz-extension, this is in german only blog.
-But it is a very easy extension and it dosm't use some explorations.
+But it is a very easy extension and it dosm't use some explanations.